 Girls Global Academy is authorized to offer the Career-Related Program as an International Baccalaureate World School.
-"Career-related programme students will access a broad, flexible education which will give them knowledge, practical training, intellectual engagement, and international- mindedness, while developing higher-order cognitive skills and academic behaviors that will enhance their employability and dramatically alter their world view."

--Dr Siva Kumari, IB Director General 2014

-The mission of Girls Global Academy is: fostering pathways to lead and learn.
+"Career-related programme students will access a broad, flexible education which will give them knowledge, practical training, intellectual engagement, and internationalmindedness, while developing higher-order cognitive skills and academic behaviors that will enhance their employability and dramatically alter their world view." -Dr Siva Kumari, IB Director General 2014 pathways to lead and learn.
 All GGA graduates will attain the mindsets, behaviors, competencies and skills to ensure success in college and career.